Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 - See antiques and armour, artefacts and more from the Middle Ages through the early-20th-century at the Bayerisches Nationalmuseum.

-- Visit the Neues Rathaus and let the magical figures of the Glockenspiel entertain you with their musical show.
+- Visit the Neues Rathaus, the New Town Hall, and let the magical figures of the Glockenspiel entertain you with their musical show.

 Isavorstadt is a lively and vibrant neighborhood in Munich’s second district.
-Just outside of Altstadt, Isavorstadt is centrally located with a great variety of bars, clubs, and pubs, yet a much more affordable option than Alstadt.
+Just outside of Altstadt, and therefore close to central Munich, Isavorstadt is centrally located with a great variety of bars, clubs, and pubs, yet a much more affordable option than Altstadt.
 This makes it our top pick for those backpacking Germany on a budget.

 One of the hippest districts in the city, Isavorstadt is very popular amongst Munich’s younger population who like to gather to enjoy craft beer, good cocktails, and a night on the town.

 But there’s more to Isavorstadt than just beer.
-This south-central neighbourhood is also where you’ll find world-renowned museums, cultural institutions, incredible restaurants and some of the best views in the city.
+This south-central neighbourhood is also popular for its world-renowned museums, cultural institutions, incredible restaurants, and some of the best views in the city.

 Best Airbnb in Isavorstadt: City Studio at Schwan Locke

 This stylish studio provides a private and luxurious retreat that doesn’t cost an arm and a leg!
-It’s ideally located for visiting Oktoberfest, but also provides a gateway into a less touristy side of the city.
+With a luxury hotel vibe, it’s ideally located to visit the Oktoberfest, but also provides a gateway into the less touristy side of the city.
 The studio has all the creature comforts of home, like a full kitchen, wifi, and air conditioning.

 Best Hostel in Isavorstadt: Wombats City Hostel Munich

 Wombats City is a fun and funky hostel – and our top choice for where to stay in Isavorstadt.
-A short walk from Altstadt, this hostel is also close to public transit so you can visit the rest of Munich with ease.
+With its central location and a short walk from Altstadt, this hostel is also close to public transit so you can visit the rest of Munich with ease.

 It has a great social atmosphere and guests will love relaxing in hammocks in the glass-roofed terrace.
 If you are visiting Munich for Oktoberfest, this is the perfect base for backpackers and social travelers looking to meet people to enjoy the festival with.